 Up your travel comfort essentials with an eye mask!
 This is great for travelers who want a relaxed and uninterrupted sleep on a long flight.
 True, most international and long-haul flights will provide these for flyers, but they’re quite sad compared to what you could be sporting!

 An eye mask generally seems simple for many, but did you know there are things to consider when choosing one?

 The perfect travel eye mask is lightweight, breathable, and comfortable.
 You can even buy ones made from cooling fabric!

 Choose a sleeping mask with adjustable straps, so you don’t have to worry about it compressing your nose, skin, and eyes.
-Consider the fabric of the eye mask to make sure it doesn’t make your skin itch.
+Consider the eye mask’s fabric to ensure it doesn’t irritate your skin.

 See Related: What to Bring on a Camping Trip with Friends

 Of course, flight sleeping gear is not enough without some comfortable slippers and pullovers to snuggle into.
 I especially recommend these items if your flight goes on for several hours.
 Trust me, sitting on the plane for over ten hours in sneakers and a T-shirt will make your trip unbearable.